vaadin/vaadin-gradle-plugin/README.md

 ### Filtering classpath

-The `filterClasspath` closure allows you to filter out Vaadin components to speed up the classpath scanning and the JavaScript build process.
+The `filterClasspath` closure allows you to filter out Vaadin components to speed up the classpath scanning and the JavaScript build process (since 0.14.7.5).
 For example:

 ```groovy
 vaadin {